-Mid-term examinations and final examinations for Level 1000 courses shall have a mean that does not exceed a GPA of 2.600.
+- 3. Mid-term examinations and final examinations for Level 1000 courses shall have a mean that does not exceed a GPA of 2.600.
 Level 2000 courses shall have a mean that does not exceed a GPA of 2.900.
-Students receiving a grade of 'F' shall be omitted from the calculation of the cumulative average.

-- 4. A faculty member shall submit mid-term exam grades, final exam grades and final course grades to the Associate Dean for Academics within the time designated by the Associate Dean.
-If the grades do not comply with the curve, they shall be returned to the faculty member for adjustment in conformity with the curve and resubmission to the Associate Dean.
-The Registrar shall not process any grades for a course until all grades for the course conform to the grading curves, unless a waiver has been obtained from the Dean or Associate Dean for Academics. - 5.
-In extraordinary circumstances, the Dean or Associate Dean for Academics may grant a waiver for a faculty member not conforming to the grading curves for a particular course for a particular semester.
+Students receiving a grade of 'F' shall be omitted from the calculation of the cumulative average. - 4.
+A faculty member shall submit mid-term exam grades, final exam grades and final course grades to the Associate Dean for Academic Affairs within the time designated by the Associate Dean for Academic Affairs.
+If the grades do not comply with the curve, they shall be returned to the faculty member for adjustment in conformity with the curve and resubmission to the Associate Dean for Academic Affairs.
+The Registrar shall not process any grades for a course until all grades for the course conform to the grading curves, unless a waiver has been obtained from the Dean or Associate Dean for Academic Affairs. - 5.
+In extraordinary circumstances, the Dean or Associate Dean for Academic Affairs may grant a waiver for a faculty member not conforming to the grading curves for a particular course for a particular semester.
 It is not considered "extraordinary circumstances" that a faculty member simply considers the curve too strict or too generous, in whole or in part, or the class too strong or too weak for the curve to be applicable.
 Any such waiver shall be reported to the Academic Standards Committee in writing, together with the reasons for the waiver.

-B. Grading
+B. Grading System